-In order to comply with these new regulations and continue our participation in the Passport Acceptance Program, 1 member of the Town Clerk's office has been designated as the Passport Acceptance Agent.
+In order to comply with these new regulations and continue our participation in the Passport Acceptance Program, one member of the Town Clerk's office has been designated as the Passport Acceptance Agent.

 Unfortunately this means that when the Passport Acceptance Agent is not in the office, the Town of Amherst will be unable to process passport applications.
 It is strongly recommended that you call ahead to verify that the passport agent is available on the day you are planning to apply.
 Our phone number is 413-259-3035.
 The Town Clerk's office regrets this inconvenience to our customers.

 We hope that you will come to the Amherst Town Clerk's office when you are ready to apply for your passport, but should this not be possible, please click here for a list of local Passport Acceptance facilities.